shaozhm/shine/README.md

 **Step 4: Sales order approval**

-The admin can approve or reject all the sales oder with new status from admin screen.
+The sales manager can approve or reject all the sales oder with new status from admin screen.
 User should have `shine-admin` role in order to access this screen.

 ![Alt text](./documents/admin1.JPG "Salesorder approval")